 The safest way to make a living in the galaxy involves moving cargo from station to station but to really start bringing in the big dollars you’re going to have to work your way up to a ship with a large enough space to deliver tonnes of cargo.
 The Mission Board is useful initially for that purpose and getting you a guarantee of profit but the next step is to begin working it out for yourself.

 The Commodities board at each station provides the buy and sell prices of trade items at that location as well as the galactic average to help give you an idea of what the supply and demand is.
-In addition, the board will also provide information as to where this station is sourcing its trade items from – moving good from those locations to this station could be a good way to start your life as a trader.
+In addition, the board will also provide information as to where this station is sourcing its trade items from – moving goods from those locations to this station could be a good way to start your life as a trader.

 If you have the room, collecting rare trading items can earn big dollars on those long trips as their value increases from their source.
 Lavian Brandy is likely the first of these you will encounter, seeing as the Lave system is a popular starting point.
 A guide on setting up a trade run involving just rare items can be found here.